brendaoby/alx-system_engineering-devops/0x01-shell_permissions/README.md

 *7-Adds execution permission to the owner, the group owner and the other users, to the file hello* *8-Removing permissions from owner and group and granting permissions to everyone else* *9-Sets the mode of the file hello to 753*
+*10-Sets the mode of the file hello the same as olleh’s mode*